artolajon/TV-Show-Scheduler/README.md

-# TV Season Rewatch Scheduler
+# TV Show Scheduler
-Welcome to the TV Season Rewatch Scheduler, with this webapp, you can easily generate a custom calendar that fits your rewatch schedule.
+Welcome to the TV Show Scheduler, with this webapp, you can easily generate a custom calendar that fits your rewatch schedule.
+## Usage
+Enter the show you want to rewatch, the number of episodes you want to watch and the date before you want to rewatch.
+The app will then create a calendar with a suggested episode schedule for you to follow.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.